Velasquezj/wsj-technical-exam/README.md

 | Column Name     | Description       |
 | --------------- | ----------------- |
 | customerID | unique customer ID
-| firstVisitDate | Date and time of first visit
+| firstVisitDate | Date and time of customer's first visit
-| secondVisitDate | Date and time of second visit, if any
+| secondVisitDate | Date and time of customer's second visit, if any
-| articleID | unique ID of the article read on the first visit
+| articleID | unique ID of the article read on the customer's the first visit
 | section | section of the article read on the first visit
 | author | author(s) of the article read on the first visit
 | headline | headline of the article read on the first visit
 | topicKeywords | topic keywords in article read on the first visit
-| totalVisits | total visits to-date since `firstVisitDate`
+| totalVisits | the customer's total visits to-date since `firstVisitDate`
-| wordCount | word count of the article
+| wordCount | word count of the customer's first article
 | videoCount | number of videos in article